infinum/android-handbook/Project readme.md

 1. **Application name**.
 Even if the name of the repo is the same as the application name.
 2. **CircleCI badge** - For the default branch - https://circleci.com/docs/2.0/status-badges/
 3. **Description** - Write down what the app is used for.
-4. **Technology** - A quick overview of the architecture and a list of programming languages
+4. **Architecture** - A quick overview of the architecture and a list of programming languages
 5. **API documentation** - A link and a short description.
 The description is needed only if there is something out of the ordinary (JSON-API, XML…).
 If the documentation doesn’t exist, push the backend developers to create one.
 6. **Design** - Link to the design.
 Most of the time this is a link to the Zeplin project, but depending on the project, it can be something else.
 7. **Important services**